Skip to Content

 What is mixed hearing loss?

-Sensorineural hearing loss: This type occurs when there is damage to the inner ear (cochlea) or the auditory nerve pathways.
-It is often permanent and can be caused by ageing, exposure to loud noises, head trauma, or certain medical conditions.
+Sensorineural hearing loss, on the other hand, involves damage to the inner ear (the cochlea) or the auditory nerve pathways.
+It's often permanent and can be caused by ageing, prolonged exposure to loud noise, a head injury, or certain medical conditions.

 hearing loss types infographic